Edward Henry Cooper: 1868 election

 Two petitions were lodged against the result.

 A petition claiming that Cooper should be seated in the place of O'Conor was lodged by Henry Griffith, a deputy lieutenant of Sligo.

 Griffith alleged that O'Conor had benefited from bribery, intimidation, and many forms of corruption.

 Another petition, signed by John Hannon and James Casey, asked that the return of Gore Booth be voided on grounds of bribery, treating and intimidation.

-Cooper's defeat marked the beginning of the end of Sligo County's representation by Conservative landlords.
+Cooper's defeat marked the beginning of the end of County Sligo's representation by Conservative landlords.
 The introduction of the secret ballot in the 1872 Act ended landlord's control over their tenants' votes, and at the 1874 general election O'Connor was returned as a Home Rule League candidate alongside Gore-Booth, without a contest.
 On Gore-Booth's death in 1877, the Home Ruler Edward King-Harman was returned unopposed in his place, and the county never again elected a Conservative MP.